Neutrino Oscillations in the Three Flavor Paradigm: Neutrino Oscillation Probabilities

-Another source of appearance is in solar neutrinos, notably the electron elastic scattering channel (ES) and the neutral current channel (NC).
+Another source of appearance is in solar neutrinos which are all produced as $\nu_e$, notably the electron elastic scattering channel (ES) and the neutral current channel (NC).
 The ES cross section is dominantly $\nu_e$ but with considerable ($\gtrsim10\%$) $\nu_\mu$ and $\nu_\tau$ contributions.
 The NC cross section is flavor blind.
 Thus SNO reported a measurement of solar neutrinos with both ES \cite{SNO:2001kpb} and NC \cite{SNO:2002tuh} at levels incompatible with a $\nu_e$ flux only at high significance.
-While this is a measurement of appearance, it does not provide information about CP violation because the $\nu_\mu$ and $\nu_\tau$ cross sections are the same\footnote{The ES cross section is slightly different for $\nu_\mu$ and $\nu_\tau$ neutrinos \cite{Sarantakos:1982bp} which does lead to a small and likely undetectable signal of CP violation \cite{Brdar:2023ttb,Kelly:2024tvh}.} in both channels, thus by unitarity they effectively only measure $P(\nu_e\to\nu_\mu)+P(\nu_e\to\nu_\tau)=1-P(\nu_e\to\nu_e)$ which is CP even.
+While this is a measurement of appearance, it does not provide information about CP violation because the $\nu_\mu$ and $\nu_\tau$ cross sections are the same\footnote{The ES cross section is slightly different for $\nu_\mu$ and $\nu_\tau$ neutrinos at the one-loop level \cite{Sarantakos:1982bp} which does lead to a small and likely undetectable signal of CP violation \cite{Brdar:2023ttb,Kelly:2024tvh}.} in both channels, thus by unitarity they effectively only measure $P(\nu_e\to\nu_\mu)+P(\nu_e\to\nu_\tau)=1-P(\nu_e\to\nu_e)$ which is CP even.

-There are several additional experiments that have claimed evidence for appearance corresponding to $\Delta m^2$'s not consistent those determined in the reliable disappearance experiments mentioned in section \ref{sec:dis exp} such as LSND \cite{LSND:2001aii} and MiniBooNE \cite{MiniBooNE:2020pnu} at $\gtrsim5\sigma$.
-Interpretations of these results as oscillations including a neutrino state are in considerable tension with data from cosmology \cite{Hagstotz:2020ukm}, $\nu_\mu$ disappearance \cite{IceCube:2020phf,MINOS:2017cae}, comparisons with other similar experiments such as MicroBooNE \cite{MicroBooNE:2022sdp}, and global analyses of oscillation data fail to find a good solution \cite{Dentler:2018sju}.
-Thus it is likely that these anomalous appearance data sets are not truly neutrino oscillation appearance for some reason.

 We briefly comment that not all oscillation experiments are either disappearance or appearance experiments.
-Notably, atmospheric neutrinos are dominantly $\nu_\mu$ at the production point, but have significant $\nu_e$ contribution due to kaons and heavier mesons at all energies and muon decays at lower energies \cite{Honda:2015fha}, making them somewhat harder to classify.
+Notably, atmospheric neutrinos are dominantly $\nu_\mu$ at the production point, but have significant $\nu_e$ contribution due to kaons and heavier mesons at all energies and muon decays at lower energies \cite{Honda:2015fha}, making them somewhat harder to classify and requiring more complicated procedures to extract precision oscillation data.